KoningWouter/fractalism/src/content/pages/team-3-as-discernment-machine.md

 The behavioral test is not a closing reassurance.
 It is the blade.
 If the synthesis is elegant but nothing shows up differently in behavior, the session has not finished its work.
 Truth is not known at a distance from it.
 It is known in what is done.

+For an example MarkDown file you can use yourself: [TEAM3.md}(https://fractalisme.nl/TEAM3.md)

 ---

 ## The template